...

 A material and substantial change must be a part of your case.
 That material and substantial change could be experienced by you, your co-parent, or your child.
 This is not a minor or insignificant change.
 Rather, this is a major change.
 The major change must render the prior court order unusable or impractical.
 You must have evidence of the material and substantial change sufficient to convince a judge of the requested modification.

 The best interest determination utilizes what are known as the “Holley” factors.
-These are set forth by a Texas Supreme Court case.
+These are set forth in a Texas Supreme Court case.
 Reviewing these factors with an experienced family law attorney is a reasonable step to take.
 You can learn how to prepare for your case and the factors a court judges your case by.
 Contact the Law Office of Bryan Fagan to sit down with one of our attorneys for a free-of-charge consultation.

 Your relationship with your child may lead to a modification request

 Visitation orders allow you and your child to develop a meaningful relationship together.
 There is no substitute for being able to spend quality time with your son or daughter.
 As such, considering a modification of your court orders on visitation is no small matter.
-Rather, you should consider the ramifications to your life and that of your child.
+Rather, you should consider the ramifications for your life and that of your child.
 How do you seek to improve the quality of your child’s life by modifying visitation orders?
 This is the key question to ask yourself.

 An unfortunate part of many parent-child relationships is the threat of alienation.
 Alienating behavior exists when one parent attempts to harm the relationship between their child and the other parent.
 This can be done in a variety of ways.
-When you begin to identify this type of circumstance it is important to act.
+When you begin to identify this type of circumstance, it is important to act.
 Being excluded from the life of your child is a major reason why a modification may be justified.

 Unfortunately, parental alienation is difficult to identify in some cases.
 However, the effect of parental alienation is the same in all circumstances.
 One parent’s relationship with the children is harmed.
 Your co-parent wants your relationship with your child to be damaged greatly.
 In that way, you would be removed from your child’s life.
 This behavior may occur before, during, and even after a child custody case.